 South Carolina’s transportation infrastructure revenue sources come from state motor fuel user fees and other vehicle-related fees.

 - Motor Fuel User Fees: The primary source of state revenue is the motor fuel user fee (gasoline and diesel).
 On July 1, 2017, the motor fuel user fee of 16 cents increased to 18 cents.
-The fee will continue to increase each year by 2 cents until it reaches 28 cents per gallon in 2022.
-All funds from this increase go to the Infrastructure Maintenance Trust Fund (IMTF).
+The fee has continued to increase each year by 2 cents until it reaches 28 cents per gallon in 2022.
+All funds from this 12 cent increase go to the Infrastructure Maintenance Trust Fund (IMTF).

 - Biennial Registration Fees: $16 of the biennial registration fee for passenger vehicles goes to the IMTF.